You can animate marker symbol layers to add movement to symbols in maps and scenes.

 Modify animated symbols

-The properties of animated symbols can be modified just like those of any symbol, with a few limitations.
-These limitations are outlined in the section at the bottom of this topic.
+The properties of animated symbols can be modified just like those of any symbol.
 To adjust the animation behavior of an animated symbol, you must modify the animation properties of the marker symbol layer within the symbol.

 The following steps outline how to adjust the animation properties of an animated symbol: